Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Grote Knip

-Absolute pristine water and worth the drive north to visit this beach.
-The snorkeling, according to hubby, some of the best yet.
+Absolute pristine water and is worth the drive north to visit this beach.
+Snorkeling, according to hubby, is some of the best yet.
 You may also spot a turtle!

 Playa Forti

-We found Playa Forti when we went for lunch at Blue View Sunset Terrace.
+When we went for lunch at Blue View Sunset Terrace, we found Playa Forti.
 So after lunch, you can guess where we spent a good portion of our time.

 Cas Abao Beach

-Looking for a resort-style beach in Curaçao?
+Are you looking for a resort-style beach in Curaçao?
 Or a beach to have lunch and lounge for the rest of the afternoon?
-Cas Ababo Beach is a great option.
+Cas Abao Beach is a great option.

 You can get off the cruise and head straight to this beach to lounge under a palapa for the day.
-This beach has it all from massages, snorkeling, kayak rentals, a beach bar, and a restaurant.
+This beach has it all: massages, snorkeling, kayak rentals, a beach bar, and a restaurant.

-One of the best things about this port is you can leave your cruise and in minutes you can be in Historic Willemstad, a UNESCO World Heritage site.
-So if visiting the Curaçao beaches or touring the island doesn’t interest you, you can absolutely take a free walking tour of this dutch town filled with European colonial history.
+One of the best things about this port is you can leave your cruise and, in minutes, be in Historic Willemstad, a UNESCO World Heritage site.
+So if visiting the Curaçao beaches or touring the island doesn’t interest you, you can take a free walking tour of this dutch town filled with European colonial history.

-We did not explore Willemstad at the best time as the markets and shops were starting to close.
-However, we definitely got a feel for this beautiful town.
-For me, it was reminiscent of San Juan, Puerto Rico with the historic colorful architecture and cobblestone streets.
+We did not explore Willemstad at the best time as the markets and shops started closing.
+However, we got a feel for this beautiful town.
+It was reminiscent of San Juan, Puerto Rico, with its historic, colorful architecture and cobblestone streets.

 The 19th-century Rif Fort

-On your way to historic Willemstad, Punda, you will walk through the 19th century Rif Fort.
-What was once a fort built to defend the island of pirates, is now a sort of a shopping mall.
+On your way to historic Willemstad, Punda, you will walk through the 19th-century Rif Fort.
+What was once a fort built to defend the island from pirates is now a shopping mall.
 You will find a variety of shops, bars, and eateries here.

 Queen Emma Bridge

-Now, we didn’t know the Queen Emma Bridge is a popular attraction until we started to walk from the Otrabanda to Punda.
+We didn’t know the Queen Emma Bridge was a popular attraction until we started walking from the Otrabanda to Punda.
 This floating bridge connects the two sides of the city.
-And you may want to make it to Punda to explore, it’s where you’ll find the colorful town you see in photos.
+And you may want to make it to Punda to explore; it’s where you’ll find the colorful town you see in photos.

-Beneath us our feet, we felt a sudden vibration.
-Within minutes the bridge began to move in a lateral position to give passage to another boat through the St. Anna Bay.
+Beneath us, our feet, we felt a sudden vibration.
+Within minutes the bridge began to move in a lateral position to give passage to another boat through St. Anna Bay.

-Right place and right time.
+Right place and the right time.
 We enjoyed the unexpected experience.

 Fun fact: The Queen Emma Bridge is also known as the Swinging Old Lady.